 The Company rents two office spaces, one in Rye, NY and the other in Chicago, IL.
-The office space in Rye is pursuant to a sublease with GAMCO, which expires on December 5, 2028.
-On September 1, 2014, an additional 485 square feet of office space at the same location was subleased from LICT Corporation in an agreement which expires on December 5, 2023.
+The office space in Rye is pursuant to a sublease with GAMCO, which was due to expire on December 5, 2028.
+On September 1, 2014, an additional 485 square feet of office space at the same location was subleased from LICT Corporation in an agreement which was due to expire on December 5, 2023.
+On December 16, 2021, both Rye, NY subleases were terminated.
 The office lease in Chicago expires on December 31, 2023.

-Future minimum lease payments under these agreements at December 31, 2020 are as follows:
+Future minimum lease payments for the next five years under these agreements at December 31, 2021 are as follows: